kinwahlai/simple-kanban/README.md

 ## Features

 - Modern, clean card design with subtle visual feedback
-- Three columns with equal widths and height that expands to the container
+- Customizable columns with equal widths and height that expands to the container
 - Mandatory headers with text labels and item count indicators
 - Items displayed as cards with modern typography and layout
 - Intuitive drag-and-drop reordering within columns